jakethashi/vscode-angular2-emmet/README.md

 # Angular 2 TypeScript Emmet suport for VS Code

 Have you ever missed vscode zen coding support for Angular 2 typescript.
-If is you answer yes than enjoy this extension to Visual studio code.
+If is you answer yes then enjoy this extension to Visual studio code.

 ## Installation